Secretariat of the European Parliament: Infrastructure and Logistics

 The Directorate-General for Infrastructure and Logistics (DG INLO) manages the buildings of the European Parliament (spread over Strasbourg, Brussels and Luxembourg) and its member-state offices and equipment.

 Translation

 The Directorate-General for Translation (DG TRAD) is responsible for written translation of the Parliament's documents.

 Interpretation and Conferences

 The Directorate-General for Logistics and Interpretation for Conferences (DG LINC) manages meeting rooms and interpretation for all meetings organised by the Institution.

 Finance

 The Directorate-General for Finance (DG FINS) deals with the Parliaments budgetary and financial affairs.
 Preparing and checking the budget and monitoring its subsequent implementation.
 It is also responsible for official accounting and treasury operations as well as MEPs' finances.

-Innovation and Technological Support

-The DG Innovation and Technological Support (DG ITEC) consists of The Directorate for Information Technologies (DIT), the central ITC support and computing and network centre and Directorate for Publishing and Distribution which deals with the publication of parliamentary material such as working documents and the official journal.
+Information Technologies and Cybersecurity

+The Directorate-General for Information Technologies and Cybersecurity (DG ITEC) consists of five Directorates:

+Customers and Digital Workplace Directorate (CARE), Cybersecurity and IT Governance (GOV), Business Solutions (BUSOL), Infrastructure and Security Operations (INSO), Sourcing and Organisational Management (SOMA).